 A homemade tempeh recipe, like our black bean tempeh, is nothing like many of the store-bought brands found in most health food stores.
-Aside from the handcrafted selections sold at some farmers markets and our favorite brand, Smiling Hara, there are not many commercial varieties we would wholeheartedly recommend.
+Aside from the handcrafted selections sold at some farmers markets or those artisanal varieties sold from small online suppliers, there are not many commercial varieties we would wholeheartedly recommend.

 Yes, frozen prepackaged versions are maybe a step up from tofu, but most are soy-based and just don't have the same mushroom-like essence and tender consistency as freshly prepared true blue tempeh.

 Home-style tempeh is additionally very cost effective.
 You can literally make over 10 times more for nearly same cost as a purchase 7 oz product.
 That is a huge savings!